-A gag order is a court directive that restricts public discussion of a legal case.
-Gag orders are used to protect the administration of justice by ensuring that judicial proceedings are not compromised by external influences.
-Whether handled by a criminal defense lawyer in St. George or in another jurisdiction, these orders are used to maintain the integrity of judicial proceedings.
+A gag order is a court directive that restricts public discussion of a legal case.ย Whether handled by aย criminal defense lawyer in St. Georgeย or in another jurisdiction, these orders are used to maintain the integrity of judicial proceedings.
 This article provides a factual overview of gag orders, their purpose, enforcement, examples, and global variations, with data to clarify their role in the legal system.

 What Is a Gag Order?

-A gag order is a court-issued rule that prohibits individuals, such as defendants, attorneys, witnesses, jurors, the media, or other people involved in trial proceedings, from publicly sharing specific details about a legal case.
-Its purpose is to prevent external influences, such as media coverage or making statements outside the court room, from affecting the fairness of a trial and to protect the defendant’s right to an impartial jury.
-A gag order is a type of court order that can restrict not only a party to the case but also other persons, including law enforcement personnel, potential witnesses, and other people involved in the case or trial proceedings.
+A gag order is a court-issued rule that prohibits individuals, such asย defendants, attorneys, witnesses, jurors, or the media, from publicly sharing specific details about a legal case.
+Its purpose is to prevent external influences, such as media coverage, from affecting the fairness of a trial.
+The use of gag orders is often balanced against constitutional protections, including the Sixth Amendment guarantee of a public trial and the right to a fair trial.

 Types of Gag Orders: